Aaron-Bopp/TIM/20_Entry/209 Notepad.md

-What is the value of open ended tasks? specifically [[my TO(DO) and EVER(GREEN) structure#EVER GREEN]]
+What is the value of open ended tasks? specifically [[my TO(DO) and EVER(GREEN) structure#EVER GREEN]] they are like sticky notes if you stumble back across them and a search key if you want to find them

 [[conceptual notes]] help you get the full extent of your brain power #TO/PONDER/IDEA maybe when only combined with good systems [[Friction is a hindrance to learning]]